 Put the garment in the washer, making sure to use a good laundry detergent designed to remove grease stains.
 The Champion Ultra Concentrated Degreaser is a great stain remover for this type of task.
 The formula works much like a solvent, helping to break down the oil in the fabric.

 This degreaser will ensure the stain is thoroughly treated.
 It is recommended to add degreasers to any load for those who work in fields where your work clothes are constantly subject to oil spills, such as those who work in food service or car repair.

 After washing, check the garment for stains before putting the garment in the dryer.
 If the garment is still stained, repeat the process until the stain is gone.

-There you have it, I’m so relieved to finally have a good way to revive my clothes so I can wear them anywhere, not just at home.
-I’m also quite pleased to have a stain removal method that allows me to use multi-purpose products.
-I’ve always been a fan of mixing cleaning concentrate with water and making my own cleaning spray.
-Now that there’s a product that can treat my laundry as well?
-That just made my day!
+There you have it!
+See, getting grease stains out of clothes isn’t that hard after all!
+It must be so relieving to finally have a good way to revive your clothes so you can wear them anywhere, not just at home.
+Having a stain removal method that allows you to use multi-purpose products is a major money saver in the long run.
+Many of our customers have always been a fan of mixing cleaning concentrate with water and making their own cleaning spray.
+Now that there’s a product that can treat your laundry as well?
+Thankfully, Champion Supplies has you covered!

-It’s great to know that I can be as messy as I want when eating my hamburgers.
-Life is stressful enough, and the last thing I want to worry about is ruining my shirts when I chow down on one of my monster scrumptious burgers .
-Now I don’t have to!
+It’s great to know that you can be as messy as you want when eating hamburgers.
+Life is stressful enough, and the last thing you want to worry about is ruining your shirts when you chow down on one of those monster scrumptious burgers.
+Now you don’t have to!

-I hope you liked this article on how to get hamburger grease out of clothes because I always love sharing my tips, from my home to yours.
+Hopefully, you’ve liked this article on how to get hamburger grease out of clothes because we always love sharing our tips, from our home to yours.